alexreardon/limit-once/README.md

 # limit-once

-Create a `once` function that caches the result of the first function call. `limit-once` let's you lazily evaluate a value (using a function), and then hold onto the value forever.
+Gives you the ability to ensure a `function` is only called `"once"`, and that that the result of that single `function` call is returned every time.

 > [!NOTE]
 > This package is still under construction